traderjoe-xyz/rocket-joe/certora/reports/LaunchEventReport.md

 The launch can also be cancelled by the issuer before phase 3, allowing investors to withdraw their AVAX without penalty.

-### Bugs found and recommendations

-TODO: Brief summary of bugs found and recommendations.
-These can also be included in the main report in the parent directory.
-This might include stylistic or performance recommendations as well as bugs uncovered by the rules.

 ### Assumptions made during verification

 TODO: Description of the assumptions underlying each method summary, harnessed